Skip to main content

 As we explain at Tax on savings income, the personal savings allowance is one of three main allowances and nil-rate bands which can apply to savings income.

-The personal savings allowance does not reduce the amount of your taxable income, nor is savings income falling within it ‘exempt’ from tax.
+The personal savings allowance does not reduce the amount of your taxable income, nor is savings income falling within the allowance ‘exempt’ from tax.
 Instead, it is a nil rate band of tax for savings income.

-This means that income that is covered by your personal savings allowance still counts as taxable income and therefore still uses up your basic rate band (or your higher rate band) of tax.
+This means that savings income covered by your personal savings allowance still counts as taxable income and therefore still uses up your basic rate band (or your higher rate band) of tax.

 This can affect the rate of tax you pay on savings income that exceeds your personal savings allowance, the rate of tax you pay on dividend income, and the level of the personal savings allowance you can get – see the heading below.